coguardio/coguard_openai_rule_auto_generation_research/README.md

 ## Introduction

-Disclosure: This research was partially funded under [OpenAi's Cybersecurity Grant program](https://openai.com/blog/openai-cybersecurity-grant-program).
+Disclosure: This research was partially funded under [OpenAI's Cybersecurity Grant program](https://openai.com/blog/openai-cybersecurity-grant-program).

-In this research project we are presenting our work on using the OpenAI API to help battle the problem of software and platform misconfiguration.
+In this research, we present our work on using the OpenAI API to help battle the problem of software and platform misconfiguration.
 The misconfiguration of software is a common cause of data breaches and other security vulnerabilities and risks.
 The complexity of